Gustav Mahler's orchestration of Beethoven's Symphony No. 9: Orchestration and instrumentation

 Mahler's orchestration was a substantial change to the instrumentation of Beethoven's original score.
 Most notable is the addition of four horns and a tuba (which did not exist when Beethoven wrote the symphony).
 Shorthand for orchestra instrumentation for Mahler's re-orchestration compared to Beethoven's original (reproduced from McCaldin):

 Perhaps most controversially, Mahler deleted several parts for horns and woodwinds, and altered the tessitura of string parts.

 Performances in Vienna and Mahler's response to critics

 Mahler conducted his version of the Ninth as head of the Vienna Philharmonic on February 18, 1900.
-Critics savaged the orchestration, one calling it "scarcely recognizable" and a "forgery."
+Critics savaged the orchestration, one calling it "scarcely recognizable" and a "forgery".
 Mahler was so taken aback by these criticisms that he decided to issue an explanatory note and conducted a repeat performance on February 22, 1900.
-Mahler's response to critics stressed that he had proceeded carefully, noted that he was not the first conductor to make changes to the Ninth, and stated the he had a "veneration" for Beethoven.
+Mahler's response to critics stressed that he had proceeded carefully, noted that he was not the first conductor to make changes to the Ninth, and stated that he had a "veneration" for Beethoven.
 K.M.
 Knittel suggests that pervasive antisemitism in fin-de-siècle Vienna offers the best explanation for critics' reactions.